ConsenSysMesh/stow-box/README.md

 ## Quick Start

 For the quick start we are going to use Infura (IPFS), Ropsten (Ethereum Client), AWS Linnia-Server

 This is the easiest way to start but if you have time we recommend to take a look at the full installation in which we explain how to run a local version of all of this services which is very helpful for development purposes.
 (Check the full installation here)

+## Infura Ropsten Network Connection

+Go to https://infura.io/signup, signup and get you API KEY, then in the next step paste that where is says [INFURA API KEY] in the .env file.

 ### Config